marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Restricted-Network.md

 #### Prepare Bastion
 Once all the files are on the bastion in the restricted network, you can run the script that was build from the previous step and copied over.
-This will unrar all files, install all command line tools and also install daffy locally.
+This will untar all files, install all command line tools and also install daffy locally.
 !!!
 Info
-    It does not mirror the registry but gets the bastion ready for that step
+    It does not mirror the registry or build the local registry, but gets the bastion ready for that next step

 ```
 /data/import/airgap/airgap-prep.sh